nemarvin/nemarvin.github.io/teaching/world-history-async.md

 # Textbooks

-Required readings are drawn from:
+Textbook readings are drawn from:

 - Robert Strayer and Eric Nelson, *Ways of the World: A Brief Global History with Sources*
 - Ann Kordas, Ryan Lynch, and Brooke Nelson, *World History, Volume 2 From 1400* (OpenStax)